-Between the two mattresses, I felt like the GhostBed was a bit firmer.
-I put it at 7.5/10, while the Lull felt like a 7/10.
+Between the two mattresses, I felt like the GhostBed was a bit firmer, as I put it at a 7.5/10, while the Lull felt like a 7/10.

-I felt better on my side with the Lull.
-There was little pressure on my shoulders and hips.
-On the GhostBed, I felt better on my back and stomach.
-This mattress was definitely the more supportive of the two mattresses.
+I felt better on my side with the Lull, as there was little pressure on my shoulders and hips.
+On the GhostBed, I felt better on my back and stomach, because this mattress was definitely the more supportive of the two mattresses.

-In terms of feel, the Lull has more of that classical memory foam feel.
-The GhostBed has a balanced foam feel.
-Between the two, it was easier to move around on the GhostBed.
+In terms of feel, the Lull has more of that classical memory foam feel, while the GhostBed has a balanced foam feel.
+Between the two, it was easier to move around on the GhostBed and also switch positions.

 Motion Isolation Differences

-With the Lull, the memory foam is in the top layer.
-This gives the mattress a classic memory foam feel.
+With the Lull, the memory foam is in the top layer, which gives the mattress a classic memory foam feel.
 Because of this, I expected it to perform better than the GhostBed with its balanced foam feel.

 I definitely felt like the Lull isolated motion more effectively than the GhostBed.
-If you sleep with a partner and don’t want to feel them moving around at night, I would lean toward the Lull.
+If someone sleeps with a partner and doesn’t want to feel them moving around at night, they should lean toward the Lull.

 Edge Support Differences

-The GhostBed is the thicker and firmer of the two mattresses.
-This made me think it would have better edge support than the Lull.
+The GhostBed is the thicker and firmer of the two mattresses, which made me think it would have better edge support than the Lull.

-My predictions were correct.
-With the GhostBed, I felt more secure as I sat near the edge.
+My predictions were correct, because with the GhostBed, I felt more secure as I sat near the edge.
 Also, lying down, I felt less like I was going to be ejected from the mattress.

-With the Lull, I thought it was an 8/10 for firmness and, with the GhostBed, I felt like it was an 8.5/10.
+With the Lull, I thought it was an 8/10 for firmness and, with the GhostBed, I felt like it was closer to an 8.5/10.

-With both these mattresses, on my side, I think I am a bit too large.
-I pressed through the comfort layers down to the firm layers beneath.
-I had too much firmness on my shoulders and hips.
+With both these mattresses, on my side, I think I am a bit too large, because I pressed through the comfort layers down to the firm layers beneath.
+I had too much firmness on my shoulders and hips to get comfortable.
 On both these mattresses, when I was on my back and stomach, I felt good overall support.

-If you’re my size and a side sleeper, you might need something softer than either of these mattresses.
-If you’re my size and a back or stomach sleeper, both of these might work for you.
+If someone is my size and a side sleeper, they might need something softer than either of these mattresses.
+If someone is my size and a back or stomach sleeper, both of these might work for them.

 While I thought the Lull felt nice on my side, Marten did not have the same experience.
 On both mattresses, he pressed through the soft upper layers and felt the firm layers beneath.
 However, both mattresses gave him decent overall support.

-- You sleep on your back or stomach.
-The GhostBed is the firmer of the two mattresses.
-It should give you better support on your hips.
-Also, if you just want a little bit firmer mattress, this may be the better choice.
+- Those who sleep on their back or stomach- The GhostBed is the firmer of the two mattresses and should give people better support on their hips.
+Also, if people just want a little bit firmer mattress, this may be the better choice.

-- You are a heavier person.
-This mattress is thicker and it has higher density foams in its construction.
-This makes it so heavier people should get the extra support they need.
+- Heavier people- This mattress is thicker and it has higher density foams in its construction, which makes it so heavier people should get the extra support they need.
 As we say with Marten, the top layer of the Lull was actually too soft.

-- You prefer a balanced foam feel.
-It is easier to move around on the GhostBed without feeling “stuck,” so if you don’t want that classic memory foam sinking feel, this is the better choice.
+- People who prefer a balanced foam feel- It is easier to move around on the GhostBed without feeling “stuck,” so if people don’t want that classic memory foam sinking feel, this is probably the better choice.

-- You are a side sleeper.
-The Lull is definitely the softer of the two mattresses and features better pressure relief.
-That soft upper layer of memory foam made is so I felt little pressure on my shoulders and hips.
+- Side sleepers- The Lull is definitely the softer of the two mattresses and features better pressure relief overall.
+That soft upper layer of memory foam made it so that there very little pressure on my shoulders and hips.

-- You prefer a classic memory foam feel.
-Between the two mattresses, this has more of the slow, sinking-in feeling you get with some memory foam mattresses.
-If you like that slow compression, this may be the better choice.
+- Those who prefer a classic memory foam feel- Between the two mattresses, this has more of the slow, sinking-in feeling that people get with some memory foam mattresses.
+If someone likes that slow compression overall feel, this may be the better choice.

-Both of these mattresses have a lot to offer depending on your sleeping preferences.
-If you are a back or stomach sleeper or prefer a balanced foam feel, I would lean toward the GhostBed.
-If you are a side sleeper or prefer a memory foam feel, the Lull is probably the better pick.
+Both of these mattresses have a lot to offer depending on someone’s sleeping preferences.
+If someone is a back or stomach sleeper or prefers a balanced foam feel, they should lean toward the GhostBed.
+However, if someone is a side sleeper or prefers a memory foam feel, the Lull is probably the better pick.
 Please leave any specific comments or questions about the GhostBed or Lull in the comment section below.